 If you have extra time to explore, venture out of Windsor to nearby Virginia Water Lake or Savill Gardens.
 Alternatively, head to Runnymede, a site of immense historical significance where the Magna Carta was sealed in 1215.

-How do you get to Windsor?
+How to get to Windsor

 By train